Tile Staircase Ideas Enliven Your Stairs with Stunning Tile Designs

 The finish of the tile edges is significant in terms of safety issues.
 By ensuring there are no sharp edges, you can prevent serious accidents from happening.
 That’s why all edges should be rounded or bull-nosed as it is referred to as such in the industry jargon.

 The second option is a stair nosing strip or edging strip, which is made of aluminum or plastic that is attached to the edges lacking bullnoses.
 They generally measure 36-48 inches, which can be adjusted.
 All you need for the adjustment is tin snips or a hacksaw (used for aluminum nosing).
-The major benefits of the nosing are to protect the edges from getting damage and to make the stairs less slippery and safer.
+The major benefits of the nosing are to protect the edges from getting damaged and to make the stairs less slippery and safer.
 They also add a slight layer to prevent the feet from slipping off a step.

 []